 His response was to stubbornly seal his mouth shut, thinking how such an act would be a blow to his pride.
 Rio tried to resist the urge at first, but she was eventually provoked to tease Lucas by repeatedly jabbing the raw fish onto his lips and forcing him to “kiss” it.

 “Come on, I promise you will like it!”
 She urged him after momentarily refraining.
 She eyed how flustered he had gotten from experiencing a moment like this.
 “No one else is watching.
-What happens next will just be between us~”
+What happens next will be just between us~”

 She wasn't wrong.
 They were dining in a private room if Lucas was in need of a reminder.
 It took a bit of self-forcing but after considering Rio’s words, Lucas gave in and his jaws snatched the sashimi off the chopsticks.